-Mirabeau – I stayed at this 3-star property and enjoyed great room views (especially for sunrise views).
-The hotel is quite basic (and so was breakfast) but the view and the fireplace in the lobby made up for the simplicity.
+- Mirabeau is the hotel I stayed at.
+This 3-star property and enjoyed great room views (especially sunrise views).
+The hotel is quite basic (and so was breakfast), but the view and the fireplace in the lobby made up for the simplicity.
 Click here to find out more about the hotel and get the best hotel rates.

 Many places are within walking distance in the town center.
 If you need to hop on a bus, you will be pleased to find out that you can use the shuttle buses/public transportation for free in Verbier.
 Those shuttles also bring you to the lift stations.